ember-learn/guides-source/guides/v2.18.0/tutorial/acceptance-test.md

 Now run your test suite with the CLI command, `ember test --server`.

-By default, when you run `ember test --server`, Ember CLI runs the [Testem test runner](https://github.com/testem/testem), which runs Qunit in Chrome and [PhantomJS](http://phantomjs.org/).
+By default, when you run `ember test --server`, Ember CLI runs the [Testem test runner](https://github.com/testem/testem), which runs QUnit in Chrome and [PhantomJS](http://phantomjs.org/).

 Our launched Chrome web browser now shows 9 successful tests.
 If you toggle the box labeled "Hide passed tests", you should see our successful acceptance test, along with 8 passing ESLint tests.
 Ember tests each file you create for syntax issues (known as "linting") using [ESLint](http://eslint.org/).